-Text convention and symbols Information Note: Add Information Note: Additional information about the current topic or procedure. ▲ Important Note: Info ormation critical to the success of the current procedure or use of the product.
-1 2 3 etc. Stages in a process that usually occur in the order listed.
+Text convention and symbols 1 Information Note: Additional information about the current topic or procedure. ⚠ Important Note: Information critical to the success of the current procedure or use of the product.
+1 2 3 etc. 1 2 3 etc. Stages in a process that usually occur in the order listed.
 1 2 3 etc. Steps in a procedure that must be performed in the order listed.
 (Asterisk) The Asterisk denotes a product available from Roche Diagnostics.